-- person arrived; or - (b) if a proper officer is satisfied that it is not possible or practical for the person to remain aboard the vessel for the full period as required by paragraph (a), must isolate at Bradleys Camp (or such other place as directed by the proper officer) for that period or remainder of that period. - (2A) In determining the period of 14 days in sub-regulation (2), the proper officer may take into account the period during which the person was aboard the vessel after its departure from the last port of embarkation of passengers or crew. - (3) A direction under sub-regulation (1) or (2) may be made by a proper officer orally or in writing and, if made orally, must as soon as is practicable thereafter be reduced into writing. - (4) The Director of Health may direct that the period specified for isolation under this regulation be increased in respect of a person, and may decide the location and conditions for such further isolation, if the Director- - (a) has reasonable grounds to suspect that the person is, or may be, infected or contaminated with coronavirus; and - (b) considers that it is necessary and proportionate in order to reduce or remove the risk of that person infecting or contaminating others. - (5) The Director of Health may direct that the period specified for isolation under subregulation (1) or (2) be decreased with respect to a person, if the Director is satisfied that the person is not infected or contaminated with coronavirus. - (6) The Governor in Council may by Order exempt a person or category of person from the requirement for isolation under regulation 4(1) or (2), subject to such conditions as the Governor in Council may determine.
+8 Regulation 4 amended by L.N.
+28 of 2020 and L.N.
+2 of 2021

+(b) if a proper officer is satisfied that it is not possible or practical for the person to remain aboard the vessel for the full period as required by paragraph (a), must isolate at such location as directed by the proper officer for that period or remainder of that period.

+(2A) In determining the period of 14 days in sub-regulation (2), the proper officer may take into account the period during which the person was aboard the vessel after its departure from the last port of embarkation of passengers or crew.

+(2B) Despite sub-regulations (1) and (2), a person who arrives in St Helena, whether by air or by sea, as a transit passenger for purposes of onward travel from St Helena, must upon entry stay in isolation at such location as directed by the proper officer until departure of his or her flight or voyage from St Helena.

+(2C) The persons referred to in sub-regulations (1), (2) and (2B)-

+- (a) must comply with all other conditions as directed by the proper officer; and - (b) must submit to testing for coronavirus by the proper officer or a medical officer as and when so required by the proper officer.

+(3) A direction under sub-regulation (1), (2), (2B) or (2C) may be made by a proper officer orally or in writing and, if made orally, must as soon as is practicable thereafter be reduced into writing.

+(4) The Director of Health may direct that the period specified for isolation under this regulation be increased in respect of a person, and may decide the location and conditions for such further isolation, if the Director-

+- (a) has reasonable grounds to suspect that the person is, or may be, infected or contaminated with coronavirus; and - (b) considers that it is necessary and proportionate in order to reduce or remove the risk of that person infecting or contaminating others.

+(5) The Director of Health may direct that the period specified for isolation under subregulation (1) or (2) be decreased with respect to a person, if the Director is satisfied that the person is not infected or contaminated with coronavirus.

+(6) The Governor in Council may by Order exempt a person or category of person from the requirement for isolation under sub-regulation (1), (2) or (2B), subject to such conditions as the Governor in Council may determine.